If a retailer tells me a price for goods but it turns out it’s an incorrect price, do I have to pay the higher correct price?

 - The ‘usual price’ is out of date e.g. the good has not been commonly sold at the ‘usual price’ for some time.

 If you suspect that your ‘special’ wasn’t so special go back to the retailer and see if they will give you a further discount.
-You can also complain to the Commerce Commission if you think the retailer was not offering a genuine special.
+You can also report it to the Commerce Commission if you think the retailer was not offering a genuine special.

 If the special was genuine then the retailer does not have any obligation to you even if you have seen the same thing cheaper elsewhere.